naszly/Arduino-StaticSerialCommands/README.md

 # StaticSerialCommands
 An Arduino library for parsing commands received over a serial port.
 Optimized for low dynamic memory usage, commands are stored in program memory.
+* Commands and arguments are separated by space.
+* A command must end with a new line or carriage return character.
+* Whitespaces are ignored when parsing a command.
+* Double quotation marks can be used to pass string argument with spaces.
-Typed arguments with strict input validation and friendly error messages.
-Commands can have subcommands.
+* Typed arguments with strict input validation.
+* Friendly error messages for invalid input.
+* Commands can have subcommands.
+* Methods to print out commands with syntax and description.

 ## Quickstart
 ```cpp
 #include "StaticSerialCommands.h"